Choosing Cannabis with Your Nose

 Keep in mind that this oratory sense only applies to raw plant/flower as oils and concentrate processing may lead to the elimination of terpenes if subjected to high heat during the extraction process.
 Don’t be afraid to ask questions about the terpenes (or lack thereof) in these types of products.

 Dr. Deborah Malka is an Integrative Medicine Physician and a Cannabis Clinical Specialist and is available for consultation.
-For more information, visit our Medical Experts page or her site, Cannabis Plus.
+For more information, she can be reached at 831-359-7679.

 - Russo, EB, Taming THC: potential cannabis synergy and phytocannabinoid-terpenoid enterouage effcts, Br J Pharmacol.
 2011 Aug 163 (7): 1344-64.